-Though technically a rabbi’s wife, I joke that I am “Rebbetzin-in-training-wheels”while friends and family argue that the wheels came off in June 2010 when my husband received rabbinic ordination from Yeshivat Chovevei Torah.
-My husband works at American Jewish University, Academy of Jewish Religion as well as two office gigs at Genexa and Finance Connection.
+Though technically a rabbi’s wife, I joke that I am “Rebbetzin-in-training-wheels” while friends and family argue that the wheels came off in June 2010 when my husband received rabbinic ordination from Yeshivat Chovevei Torah.
+My husband works at American Jewish University, Academy of Jewish Religion as well as an office gig at Finance Connection.

 Via video conferences, phone, email and in-person sessions, I have helped converts and newly religious Jews all over the world navigate their way towards a happy, fulfilling Jewish life.